sudheerj/javascript-interview-questions/README.md

 69. ### What is the purpose of double exclamation

     The double exclamation or negation(!!) ensures the resulting type is a boolean.
-If it was falsey (e.g. 0, null, undefined, etc.), it will be false, otherwise, true.
+If it was falsey (e.g. 0, null, undefined, etc.), it will be false, otherwise, it will be true.
     For example, you can test IE version using this expression as below,

     ```javascript